 Simple English definitions for legal terms

-Read a random definition: article
+Read a random definition: supplemental pleading

 The Liber Judicialis of Alfred, also known as the Doombook, was a set of laws and punishments compiled by King Alfred the Great.
 It contained rules for judges, forms for legal proceedings, and penalties for crimes.
 The code was used for many years until it was lost during the reign of King Edward IV.